 As the national security establishment emerges from more than a decade of counterinsurgency warfare in Iraq and Afghanistan and refocuses on other global priorities, the means by which intelligence, surveillance and reconnaissance (ISR) supports those priorities must change as well.
 ISR operations in Iraq and Afghanistan have been conducted in relatively permissive air environments that have allowed the use of long-dwell airborne platforms to provide sustained surveillance of targets of interest.
 This has led to an imagery-, and more specifically, full motion video (FMV)-intensive pattern of collection.
-While these conditions may be present in some future conflicts, they do not describe many of the scenarios envisioned for potential contested environments in the future.

 The retrograde of equipment from Afghanistan requires a monumental effort after almost 13 years of war and an influx of billions of dollars’ worth of materiel to the country.
 To return the necessary pieces along with personnel from the landlocked location, logisticians around the military are developing creative solutions that offer redundancy.
 Plans are progressing more smoothly than in Iraq, as experts apply lessons learned and a hub-and-spoke model that allows for a controlled collapsing of installations.